m-a-cruz/m-a-cruz/README.md

 # 👋 Hello, I’m Ma.
-Ana De La Cruz!:
+Ana De La Cruz!

 I’m a 4th-year Bachelor of Science in Computer Science student at Naga College Foundation, Inc., with a passion for building smart, impactful solutions through software development, IoT, and artificial intelligence.